testbench-cs-imbus/tbcs-api-robotframework-parser/README.md

 When installed correct tests could be imported into TestBench CS with the following command:

-CMD: `robot-parser <path.to.json.config> <path.to.dir.containing.robot.tests>`
+CMD: `robot-parser <path.to.config.json> <path.to.dir.containing.robot.tests>`

 ## Reporting test results:
 To import test results from one or multiple robot tests into TestBench CS a specific listener is applied.
 As with other listeners the listener class must be handed over a a parameter when the tests are started.
-Further on the path to the (or one) JSON config file must also be handed over to the listener like this:
+Further on you have to navigate to the path where the config.json is in to hand the file over to the listener.
+Execute Robot Framework like this:

-CMD: `robot --listener <path.to.listener.class>:"<path.to.json.config>" <path.to.dir.containing.robot.tests>`
+CMD: `robot --listener <path.to.listener.class>:<name.of.the.config.json> <path.to.dir.containing.robot.tests>`

 If the module was installed globally the command could look like this using linux:

-CMD: `robot --listener /usr/local/lib/python3.6/dist-packages/robot_listener/RobotListener.py:"tbcs.config.json" myTests/`
+CMD: `robot --listener /usr/local/lib/python3.6/dist-packages/robot_listener/RobotListener.py:config.json myTests/`

-**REMARK:** When using windows systems the path to the listener should always use '/', and NOT '\\'.

-CMD: `robot --listener C:/temp/RobotListener.py:"C:/temp/tbcs.config.json" C:\temp\myTests\`

 When needed the install path for the listener can be found using python shell (for example with Ubuntu):